Loading...

 Creating FTP Accounts

-An FTP account is used for uploading and managing files on your website.
+An FTP account is used to upload and manage files on your website.
 It is automatically created in cPanel when you sign up for hosting, create a cPanel, create an addon domain or subdomain, or enable anonymous FTP.
 By default, you already have an FTP account in your cPanel.
-Use your cPanel username and password to log in to it.
+Use your cPanel username and password to log in.

-You can create new FTP accounts to give access to other users without giving them your cPanel and billing login credentials.
-For each additional FTP account created, you can also give each user different access levels by assigning the user to a specific directory only.
+You can create new FTP accounts to grant access to other users without sharing your cPanel and billing login credentials.
+For each additional FTP account you create, you can also assign each user a different access level by assigning them to a specific directory only.

-Here is a video tutorial to guide you on how to create an FTP account.
+Here is a video tutorial to help you create an FTP account.

 To create an FTP account: